guillermooo/sublime-undocs/source/file_management/file_management.rst

 This instructs Sublime Text to first search for a file that matches ``island`` and then go to line 123.

 Supported Operators
 -------------------

 :samp:`@{symbol}`
     Searches for **symbol** symbol in the active buffer; bound to :kbd:`Ctrl+R`.

-    Symbols usually are classes or functions but can be anything defined by the syntax definition.
-See *Symbols - Syntax Preferences*.
+    Symbols usually are classes or functions, but can target any scope present in the syntax definition.
+See *Symbols - Syntax Preferences* (XXX to be added).
+If no symbols are defined, the search will simply fail.

 ..
 (XXX to be added).

 :samp:`#{term}`
-    Fuzzy-searches the file for **term** and highlights all instances; bound to :kbd:`Ctrl+;`.
+    Fuzzy-searches a word in the file matching **term** and highlights all instances; bound to :kbd:`Ctrl+;`.

 :samp:`:{line_number}`
-    Goes to the specified line number or the end of the file if it exceeds the file; bound to :kbd:`Ctrl+G`.
+    Goes to the specified line number or the end of the file if it exceeds the file limit; bound to :kbd:`Ctrl+G`.

 .. note::
 	Searching for symbols will only work if the active file type has symbols